 If you live in a gated community, both you and your insurer may be glad to know that you have a layer of security separating your house from home invaders.
-Your insurance company might be willing to give you a credit for reducing their risk.
+Your insurance company might be willing to give you a credit of up to 20% for reducing their risk.

-The U.S. Fire Administration estimated in a 2006 report that home electrical problems result in 67,800 home fires, 485 deaths, and $868 million in property losses in a typical year and that home wiring causes double the number of fires as electrical appliances.
+The U.S. Fire Administration estimates that home electrical problems result in 67,800 home fires, 485 deaths, and $868 million in property losses in a typical year and that home wiring causes double the number of fires as electrical appliances.

 So it's a good idea to get new wiring installed if your live in an older house.
-And if the house is old enough, you might even qualify for a new wiring credit.
+And if the house is old enough, you might even qualify for a new wiring credit of up to 10%.

-Insurance companies are very concerned about their customers' roofs.
+Insurance companies are very concerned about roofs.
 They are impacted by wind, rain, hail, and debris from hurricanes, and once they're compromised, damage costs on a home insurance claim can increase drastically.

-Be aware that your company may require an approved laboratory to test your roofing material before it will issue a credit, which IIABA estimates could range between five and 10 percent.
+Be aware that your company may require an approved laboratory to test your roofing material before it will issue a credit, which could range between 5% and 10%.